pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

    No additional configuration is required.

-With your SQL service IP address and your new database name, you are ready to continue to the next section.
+With new database available in your RDS DB instance, you are ready to continue to the next section.

 Installing and deploying Pega Platform using Helm charts – 90 minutes
 ----------------------------------------------------------